pixtim/orion/README.md

 ## Developer Environment

-- We recommend working in the [Eclipse IDE](https://www.eclipse.org/) with Gradle and Git integration.
+- We recommend working in the [Eclipse IDE](https://www.eclipse.org/) with Gradle integration.
+- We recommend [GitKraken](https://www.gitkraken.com/) for as a visual Git tool.